saicharan08-genius/Competitive-Programming---C-STL/README.md

                                           return 0;
                                           }

-                                          //So, now, we know sort function sorts the elements of the array in a ascending or descending order
-C++ Binary Search:
+                                          /*So, now, we know sort function sorts the elements of the array in a ascending or descending order*/ C++ Binary Search: